Home haemodialysis

 Is training available?

 You will be shown exactly what to do and how all of the equipment works.
 The initial training will take place at your dialysis unit or at a dedicated training centre.
-This usually takes around four weeks.
+This usually takes between 4 to 12 weeks.
 A date will then be agreed for you to start home HD.
-You will not have to perform home HD by yourself until you and your kidney team are completely confident that you are ready.

 Is there any financial help available?